Changissnz/selfinterest/README.md

 construct; the quality of openness in interpreting the artificial axiom is itself probably an axiom on par with natural law, due to the many special cases stemming from the sheer number of possibilities from spatiotemporal preference in choice.
-Conventionally, any science outside of the fundamental hard sciences (that is what natural law is) cannot be anymore than a soft science due to the freedoms of negotiating and formulating the rules in ways arbitrary to nature yet seemingly most fitting for the belief systems that the corresponding society adheres to.
+Conventionally, any science outside of the fundamental hard sciences (that is what natural law is understood as) cannot be anymore than a soft science due to the freedoms of negotiating and formulating the rules in ways arbitrary to nature yet seemingly most fitting for the belief systems that the corresponding society adheres to.
 Social constructs,